0xV0YD/Pippo/README.md

 - talk like a normal assistant
 - execute real actions
 - remember which calendar account you selected
+- remember saved members and groups
 - carry issue context for follow-up Linear actions
+- ask for confirmation before high-impact actions

 It is giving "executive assistant with sleeper-build anime sidekick" and honestly that is correct.

 ## Commands You Can Actually Try

 ### Calendar
-- `schedule a meet at 3pm IST tomorrow with akshat@anthias.xyz named Monitoring Sync`
-- `create a meeting on Pro Yash calendar with yash@anthias.xyz and vansh@anthias.xyz`
+- `/help`
 - `/start`
 - `/accounts`
+- `list today's meetings`
+- `find free slots today`
+- `find free slots on 2026-04-14 for 30 minutes`
+- `schedule a meet at 3pm IST tomorrow with akshat named Monitoring Sync`
+- `schedule a sync with infra tomorrow at 4pm IST named Infra Sync`

 ### Linear
 - `show my linear orgs`